Eoo0m/LLM/README.md

-# llm_rec

-This project uses data from [GetSongBPM](https://getsongbpm.com/).
+This project uses the [AcousticBrainz API](https://acousticbrainz.org/api) for music analysis.

-Please visit their website for more information.